"Help! My homemade edibles never get me high, what am I doing wrong?"

 Make stronger infusions.

 This is something I personally like to do anyway, as not only can ultra strong marijuana butter or oil up your potency, you can usually use less of it to get the dose you are seeking and thereby improve the flavor of your edibles at the same time.
-While the formulas for making marijuana infused butter or oil on this website call for 1/2 ounce of decarboxylated cannabis, when cooking for myself, I will normally double this amount.
+While the formulas for making marijuana infused butter or oil on this website calls for 1/2 ounce of decarboxylated cannabis, when cooking for myself, I will normally double this amount.
 Be sure to take my free online doing class so you can get just the right dose you need, every time you make a batch of edibles.

 Use more infusion in your recipe, if possible.